goblinfactory/konsole/README.md

 ProgressBar has been manually tested with Mono on Mac in version 1.0.
 I don't currently have any automated testing in place for OSX (mono) and Linux.
 That's all on the backlog.
 It's possible I might split out the ProgressBar into a seperate nuget package, since that appeared to work remarkably well cross platform, while `Window` makes calls to some `System.Console` methods that are not supported in Mono.

+The scrolling support currently uses `Console.MoveBufferArea` which is not implemented on Mono.
+I will be working on a suitable alrternative to this on Linux and OSX. (on the backlog) Biggest challenge will be doing crossplatform testing, ...mmm, I predict I will be eating [Cake](http://cakebuild.net/docs/tutorials/getting-started) and containers in the very near future!

 ## Support, Feedback, Suggestions